7esting/django_tdd/cheat_sheet.md

 **Git Branching**

-Show branches, create a new branch, and push to new branch :
+Show branches, create a new branch and checkout with [-b], and push to new branch :
 ```
 git branch -a
 git remote show origin